 If getting in killer shape were a simple, straightforward endeavor, frankly, a lot more of us would be walking around with Emily Ratajkowski–esque abs.
 The truth of the matter is that when weight loss (and muscle gain) is your goal, there are a lot of factors to consider.
-Logging consistent workouts is important, of course, but science tells us that even exercise can't come close to our daily diet.
+Logging consistent workouts is important, of course, but science tells us that even exercise can't come close in importance to our daily diet.
 And if you're hoping to burn fat and tone up as efficiently as possible, it's time to scrutinize your protein intake.

 While getting enough protein is actually easier than you might think, it's definitely useful to know what your best sources are.
-Eggs and grass-fed meat are great sources for omnivores, but that doesn't mean you should side-eye plant sources—beans, seeds, and nuts are all packed with protein too.
+Eggs and grass-fed meat are great sources for omnivores, but that doesn't mean you should side-eye plant sources either—beans, seeds, and nuts are all packed with protein too.
 All in all, the key is just to be more conscious about how consistent your intake is.

 Arciero PJ, Ives SJ, Norton C, et al. Protein-Pacing and Multi-Component Exercise Training Improves Physical Performance Outcomes in Exercise-Trained Women: The PRISE 3 Study.
 Nutrients.
 2016;8(6) doi:10.3390/nu8060332

 Canning K, Canning K. How to Get Into the Best Shape of Your Life, According to Science.
 Health.com.
 Published March 27, 2017